AjinkyaBapat/KatakodaRepo/scenario/step7.md

 After setting up, now you will be landed on Jenkins Dashboard.
 Make yourself familiar with it.

-Now, for our scenario, we have to set certaing things & install plugins.
+Now, for our scenario, we have to set JDK & install Git plugin.

- + First, we will install **GIT Plugin** for Jenkins.
+First, we will install **GIT Plugin** for Jenkins.
 To do that:

  + Click on **Manage Jenkins** from left menu.